mozilla/treeherder/docs/installation.md

 #### Ingesting pushes

-`NOTE`: Pnly the push information will be ingested.
+`NOTE`: Only the push information will be ingested.
 Tasks associated with the pushes will not.
 This mode is useful to seed pushes so they are visible on the web interface and so you can easily copy and paste changesets from the web interface into subsequent commands to ingest all tasks.